otp.run#

 • polars - the result is returned as polars.DataFrame object or dictionary of symbol names and dataframe objects (Only supported in WebAPI mode).

-• return_utc_times (bool) – If True Return times in UTC timezone and in local timezone otherwise Not supported for WebAPI mode.
+• return_utc_times (bool) – If True, return timestamps in UTC timezone.
+If False, return in local timezone.
+Not supported for WebAPI mode.

 • connection (pyomd.Connection) – The connection to be used for discovering nested .otq files Not supported for WebAPI mode.